loic-sharma/docs.microsoft.com-nuget/docs/api/repository-signatures-resource.md

 # Repository signatures

-If a package source supports adding repository signatures to packages, it is possible for a client to determine the signing certificates that are be used by the package source.
+If a package source supports adding repository signatures to published packages, it is possible for a client to determine the signing certificates that are be used by the package source.
 This resource allows clients to detect whether a repository signed package has been tampered or has an unexpected signing certificate.

 The resource used for fetching this repository signature information is the `RepositorySignatures` resource found in the [service index](service-index.md).